SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 text editor or view it in the terminal.
 What looks the same?
 What looks different?

-6) Use the Functions window and the Decompiler window to take a look at the functions that `main()` calls.
+6) Use the Functions window and the Decompiler window to take a look at the functions that `main()` calls (hint: there's 5 of them!).
 What are some of the similarities between how Ghidra interpreted these functions?
 What are some differences?
 (If you want to look at the source code, aka `trouble_with_types.c`, feel free to).

 7) In 1-2 sentences, explain why Ghidra is generally bad at recreating function parameter names and types.

-8) (Optional) In a short paragraph, explain why Ghidra can sometimes recognize what a function is returning, but not recognize the function return type.
+8) In 2-3 sentences, explain why Ghidra can sometimes recognize what a function is returning, but not recognize the function return type.

+9) (Optional) Decompilers can sometimes appear to be black-boxes.
+In this example, sometimes `multiple_params()` is shown to take three arguments in `main()`, but in the function definition, Ghidra defined it as having only two parameters, `int param1` and `int param2`.
+Briefly explain your theory/hypothesis as to why this might have happened.
-- Hint: Walk through the steps of how decompilers recreate functions from the stack.
+- Hint: It is usually unclear Walk through the steps of how decompilers recreate functions from the stack.
 If you get stuck, Google is your friend.